Module 4 • International Monetary Systems

 Big picture timeline

 Click each item to expand.
-(This is the “first international monetary system” story → today.)
+(This is the “international monetary system” story → today.)

-Note: This chapter is mostly about anchors (gold, USD-to-gold, policy credibility), and constraints (capital mobility, fixed FX, independent monetary policy — you can’t fully have all three).
+Note: This module is about anchors (gold, USD-to-gold, policy credibility) and constraints (capital mobility, fixed FX, independent monetary policy).

 Trilemma (Impossible Trinity): Choose two, you lose one: